Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

 \subsection{End-to-end SPGAN (eSPGAN)}

-SPGAN focuses on preserving the image identity information during source-target image translation.
-It is independent of the subsequent feature learning component.
-In fact, we believe that the two components could benifit each other if jointly trained.
-On the one hand, feature learning could guide image translation to generate identity-preserving images without heuristic constraints.
-On the other hand, a stronger image translator will make the learned person descriptors more robust on the target domain.
+SPGAN only focuses on preserving the image identity information during image translation.
+It is independent of the subsequent feature learning component of ``learning via translation'' framework.
+We believe the two components of the framework could benefit each other if jointly trained: 1) feature learning could guide image translation to generate identity-preserving images without heuristic constraints; 2) a stronger image translator will generate more beneficial samples for feature learning, leading to more robust person descriptors for the target domain.
 To this end, this article further studies the inherent relation between these two components.
-Specifically, we extend SPGAN to its end-to-end version, named ``eSPGAN'', by merging the image-image translation component and the feature learning component into a unified system.
+Specifically, we propose eSPGAN by merging the two components into an end-to-end training system.